 The Audit Committee oversees our corporate accounting and financial reporting process.
 For this purpose, the Audit Committee performs several functions.
-It evaluates the performance and assesses the qualifications of the independent registered public accounting firm; determines and approves the engagement of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review our annual audited financial statements and quarterly financial statements with management and the independent registered public accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-During fiscal 2013, the Audit Committee was composed of Messrs.
-Parker (Chairperson) and Reilly and Ms. English.
+It evaluates the performance and assesses the qualifications of the independent registered public accounting firm; determines and approves the engagement of the independent registered public accounting firm; determines whether to retain or terminate the existing independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm on our audit engagement team as required by law; confers with management and the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting firm, including reviewing our disclosures under "Management as Discussion and Analysis of Financial Condition and Results of Operations."
+During fiscal 2014, the Audit Committee was composed of Messrs.
+Parker (Chairperson) and Reilly and Ms. English until Mr. Reilly's passing in August 2014, after which Mr. Outland was appointed to the committee.
 Messrs.
-Adelgren, Earhart and Outland currently serve as alternate members of the Audit Committee.
-The Audit Committee met eight times during the last fiscal year.
+Adelgren and Wilkinson currently serve as alternate members of the Audit Committee met eight times during the last fiscal year.
 The Audit Committee only in the event of an absence of a regular member of the Audit Committee.
 The Audit Committee met eight times during the last fiscal year.
-The Audit Committee has adopted a written charter that is available to stockholders on our website at
+The Audit Committee has adopted a written charter that is available to

 Our Board has determined that all members and alternate members of our Audit Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 No members of the Audit Committee received any compensation from us during the last fiscal year other than directors' fees.
 Our Board has unanimously determined all Audit Committee members and alternate members are financially literate under current NASDAQ rules and that Messrs.
-Adelgren, Earhart, Outland, Parker and Reilly and Ms. English each qualify as an "audit committee financial expert," as defined in applicable SEC rules.
+Adelgren, Outland, Parker and Wilkinson and Ms. English each qualify as an "audit committee financial expert," as defined in applicable SEC rules.
 Our Board made a qualitative assessment of the members' level of knowledge and experience based on a number of factors, including formal education and experience.
 Messrs.
-Parker and Reilly and Ms. English also serve on the audit committees of Gladstone Commercial Corporation, Gladstone Land Corporation and Gladstone Investment Corporation.
-Our Audit Committee's current alternate members, Messrs.
-Adelgren, Earhart and Outland, also serve as alternate members on the audit committees of Gladstone Commercial Corporation, Gladstone Land Corporation and Gladstone Investment Corporation, Gladstone Land Corporation and Gladstone Investment Corporation.
+Parker and Outland and Ms. English also serve on the audit committees of Gladstone Commercial Corporation, Gladstone Land Corporation and Gladstone Investment Corporation.
+Our Audit Committee's current alternate members on the audit committees of Gladstone Land Corporation and Gladstone Investment Corporation.
 Our Board has determined that this simultaneous service does not impair the respective directors' ability to effectively serve on our Audit Committee.